Spitfire Audio Symphonic Strings

-Founded by composers Paul Thomson and Christian Henson in 2007 who originally wanted to record high quality sample libraries for their own use, Spitfire Audio is now based in London working from their own purpose built recording studio with well over 50 titles available from their extensive catalog.
+Founded by composers Paul Thomson and Christian Henson in 2007 who originally wanted to record high-quality sample libraries for their own use, Spitfire Audio is now based in London working from their own purpose-built recording studio with well over 50 titles available from their extensive catalogue.

 Symphonic Strings is a giant library, with most of the patches requiring long load times..
 The main Ensembles patch, for instance, takes around 10 seconds to load, then another 5 or 6 seconds once you’ve decided on your mic positions – so it’s certainly not an instantaneous process to hot-swapping out patches.

 Time spent setting up your sequencer with multiple Kontakt instances running various patches is the best way, then swapping between tracks is faster than reloading one by one.
 Interestingly, loading many instances of Symphonic Strings didn’t seem to be as taxing as I thought – we had 12 unique tracks of MIDI playing with a little over 30% CPU resources being used.
 Though the code appears to be well optimized, if you’re running an older machine with anything less than 8gig RAM, I wouldn’t expect miracles.